Mississippi investigates shooting death of official’s father

 Andy Gipson lives in Simpson County, as did his father.
 The Republican was named agriculture commissioner in 2018 after serving 10 years in the Mississippi House, where he was an advocate of gun owners’ rights and often spoke in support of law enforcement officers.

-Harry Gipson was a Baptist pastor, and Andy Gipson is an attorney and Baptist pastor.
+Harry Gipson, who was 70, was a homebuilder and Baptist pastor who had worked at several churches in central Mississippi.
+Andy Gipson is an attorney and Baptist pastor.

 MBI said it has a policy of not releasing names of law enforcement officers under investigation in shootings.
 The Simpson County Sheriff’s Department said they would not release the names of any officers involved in the Thursday shooting.